redlac/Rust-blog/content/blog/ownership-and-borrowing.md

 ```

 This error illustrates something very important about Rust-- all variable are immutable by default!
 Typically, you would use a reference variable if you just wanted to read its value and not modify it.
 However, this error can be fixed by making `movie` mutable.
-That is, make it so that it's value can be modified.
+That is, make it so that its value can be modified.
 We can do this by adding the `mut`
 keyword to the variable declaration and also make it so that `rent_movie()` accepts a mutable String as a parameter:

 ```rust